 Some survey cases are reissued if a response is not obtained, that is, the cases are reallocated to field interviewers at a later date to attempt to achieve a response.
 Criteria are applied to determine which cases should be reissued.
 Until 2010 there was a strict reissue criterion that restricted the number of cases that could be reissued.
 In 2010 this was changed to include cases where the interviewer was ‘not sure’ whether it was worth reissuing the case.
 It is then left to field staff at headquarters to assess whether or not to reissue.
 Previously the only cases reissued were those where the interviewer reported that the household had expressed an interest in participating or would be likely to participate.

-In 2012 1551 addresses were reissued, of which 117 were converted into responding households.
-This increased the overall response by 1.1 percentage points
+In 2011 some 989 addresses were reissued, of which 113 were converted into responding households.
+This increased the overall response rate by 1.1 percentage points.

 Under LCF rules, a refusal by just one person to respond to the income section of the questionnaire invalidates the response of the whole household.
 Similarly, a refusal by the household’s main shopper to complete the two-week expenditure diary also results in an invalid response.